-The Prime Saga: Book Three
+The Prime Saga: Book Two

 The Framework is not what it once was.
 With Queen gone, the various Crews war and fight for resources, laying claim to whatever they can.
 Now a monster has arrived, wreaking havoc and drawing Phoenix and Beam away from their Crew.
 The monster leads them to the strange huntroom and its whirling lights, and soon they find themselves on the surface of Earth with no way back home.

 Here they meet the People, the brutal remains of humanity, at war with a mysterious race of people who call themselves elves.
 Soon Phoenix and Beam find themselves embroiled in this war—but are they fighting for the right side?
 And does the enigmatic woman who leads them really have their best interests at heart?

 Segena paced along the scaffolding, feet bending the wood slightly with every step.
 The height didn’t bother her—or the depth, rather.
 Just on the other side of the scaffolding was a three hundred foot pit.

 “Mistress,” Bagkag said, face red as he climbed up the side of the scaffolding.
 “We didn’t know you were coming today.”

 “I told you not to call me that,” Segena said, rounding on him.
 “And I will come here any damn time I please.”

 Bagkag puffed.
 “Apologies, Mis—Segena.
 If you had but warned us, we would have been sure to have refreshments ready for you.
 As you can see, the men are hard at work.”

 “Not hard enough,” Segena said.
 Sweat was dripping down the ruddy man’s face, running tracks through the dirt on his skin.
 “And you of all people should know I don’t need refreshments.
 Call the dig chief.”